Human rights in Afghanistan: History

-Contemporary Human Rights Issues
+Contemporary human rights issues

 Football fans inside the Ghazi Stadium in the capital of Kabul, which is multi-ethnic and the largest city of Afghanistan.

 The Bonn Agreement of 2001 established the Afghan Independent Human Rights Commission (AIHRC) as a national human rights institution to protect and promote human rights and to investigate human rights abuses and war crimes.
 The Afghanistan Constitution of 2004 entrenched the existence of the AIHRC.
 While the ongoing turmoil, violence and reconstruction efforts often make it difficult to get an accurate sense of what is going on.
 Reports from NGOs have accused various branches of the Afghan government of engaging in human rights violations.
+There has been a noticeable shift in recent years, with more information coming to light regarding the abuse of minority groups due to this extremist regime; organizations like Hagar USA are dedicated to spreading information on the dangers of life in Afghanistan with the goal of helping its people.
+With statistics that claim that 86% of people in Afghanistan are at-risk of human trafficking or slavery, 9/10 Afghan people are living below the poverty line and 30% of girls who are under 18 are married.
+By publishing this information, they hope to encourage people to learn more about the countries suffering population and join them on their mission to help.

+Additionally, a lot of organizations and American media face constant backlash and criticism when discussing the topic because of reports of American soldiers abusing and harming Afghan civilians.
+During the war that ranged from 2001-2021 where millions of American soldiers were deployed in Afghanistan there were several reports made documenting the psychological and physical abuse endured by citizens in detention facilities as well as blatant use of excessive force on civilians.
 There have also been various human rights abuses by American soldiers on Afghan civilians, most notably in the Baghram prisons where innocent civilians endured torture, humiliating conditions, and inhumane treatment.
 The United States was heavily criticized for lenient sentencing for the soldiers responsible.
 Former Afghan warlords and political strongmen supported by the US during the ousting of the Taliban were responsible for numerous human rights violations in 2003 including kidnapping, rape, robbery, and extortion.

 Some members of the Afghan National Security Forces were involved in killing civilians in ground operations as well as in air strikes.